mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 class – comfortable quarters, good food, and staff to wait on you hand and foot.

-Middle passage is ‘standard class’.
+Middle passage is 'standard class'.
 A stateroom to yourself and occasional service from the steward but more of a functional way of getting somewhere than an enjoyable experience.